 - Energy savings of 1,600,321 eMWh, enough to power 54,307 homes in Canada for a full year.

-- Water savings totaling over 3.3 billion litres, the equivalent of 1,336 Olympic sized swimming pools.
+- Home water conservation strategies that resulted in saving over 3.3 billion litres, the equivalent of 1,336 Olympic sized swimming pools.

 - Recycling over 2 million tonnes of construction/demolition waste, or enough to fill 639,642 garbage trucks.